ajvpot/redlock-twisted/README.md

-redlock-py - Redis distributed locks in Python - Now with more deferreds!
+txredlock - Redis distributed locks in Python - Now with more deferreds!

+**Warning**: This project is incomplete.
+Although you can acquire a lock through a deferred, the Deferred will still contact each Redis server one by one.
+I would like to change this so that it attempts to acquire locks on all Redis servers simultaneously.

 This twisted python lib implements the Redis-based distributed lock manager algorithm [described in this blog post](http://redis.io/topics/distlock).